simoninireland/cl-vhdsl/doc/core/conditionals.rst

-.. _rtl-conditionals:
+.. _core-conditionals:

 Conditionals
 ============

-RTLisp has two conditional forms supporting one- and two-armed general conditions (``if``) and multi-way tests for value equality (``case``).
+Verilisp has two conditional forms supporting one- and two-armed general conditions (``if``) and multi-way tests for value equality (``case``).

 ``if``